WhiteLightningGun/Audio-Slider/README.md

 # Audio-Slider For Web Pages
-Follows on from the audio graphics generator project.
+Follows on from the audio graphics generator project: https://github.com/WhiteLightningGun/AudioWaveFormSVG